Updated for the most recent NCEES® Exam Specifications

 Linden’s Handbook of Batteries is the battery bible.
 It is by far the most comprehensive book on batteries and covers every type of primary (non-rechargeable) and secondary (rechargeable) battery including chemistry reaction, electrical circuit characteristics, applications, and more.
 This book is HUGE!

-Ch 5.2 Battery Characteristics and Ratings (NCEES® II.B.1.) continues to become more prominently featured on the PE exam.
+Ch 7.3 Electrical Energy Storage – Batteries continues to become more prominently featured on the PE exam.
 It is important to be able to answer a wide variety of not only quantitative battery circuit problems but also qualitative battery application and theory questions.

 Our recommendation: If you are looking for a book that can answer any battery question on the PE exam then buy this book.
 This book can be a little costly (more than $100), so look for cheaper older editions that will be just as useful.